-At Ambitions Travel Recruitment, we have partnered with Online Travel Training to offer a fantastic array of affordable, soft-skill courses designed for new employees, experienced staff and managers alike.
+At Ambitions Travel Recruitment, we offer FREE eLearning essential soft skills courses, created by travel industry experts and designed for new employees, experienced staff and managers alike.
 Take a look at what we have on offer here, and read on to find out why and how learning platforms like this can actually contribute towards your employer branding.

 We discussed the importance of employer branding in our ‘How much of your recruitment comes from repeat and referral?’ blog – head over to the article for more information on the subject.